-Hello!
-Please see general info on care for your new EuroCoons kitten below.
+Below, please see general info on care for your new and amazing EuroCoons kitten.

 We do provide a care package, so you will have some food for the first 3-5 days at least.
-Please make sure you bring a carrier and have food and water bowls (fountain), and 2 litter boxes with the same litter as suggested below on hand at home.
+Please make sure you bring a carrier (airline approved for those who are flying) and have food and water bowls (fountain), and at least 2 litter boxes with the same litter as suggested below on hand at home.
+Please note, we will not let a kitten leave without an enclosure, so that is a very important piece - not to forget!

 Personally, we feed all our cats raw food and some canned for those picky eaters – this is their diet for life!

 Kittens need meals more often, smaller portions of raw/wet 3-4 times a day or every 4-6 hours.
-And we feed our adult cats 3 times a day with raw/home-made meals.
+After you pick up your kitten they will be going through growth spurts almost continuously so increase in portions and number of servings is to be expected.
+And we feed our adult cats 3 times a day with raw/home-made meals as well!

 Please go over the food section and let me know if you have any questions.